Connections and Finsler geometry of the structure group of a JB-algebra

 If $\V$ is finite dimensional, we can consider a symmetric gaguge invariant function $\phi:\mathbb R^n\to\mathbb R_{\ge 0}$, which is permutation invariant (see \cite[Chapter IV]{bhatia}).
 Let $s_k(x)\in\mathbb R_{\ge 0}$ be the modulus of the eigenvalues of $x$, counted with multiplicity and in decreasing order.
 Then we can define an equivalent norm in $\V$ by means of

 Clearly $\|\cdot\|_{\phi}$ is positive, non-degenerate and homogeneous.
 To prove that it is sub-additive, take a representation $\pi$ of the closed JB-algebra generated by $x,y\in\V$ (Remark \ref{repre}) into $\mathbb C^n$.
-Then the representation preserves the singular values and their multiplicity, hence
+Then the representation preserves the eigenvalues and their multiplicity, hence

 where the inequality is due to the majorization inequalities \cite[Theorem IV.2.1]{bhatia}.

 We now can give the cone $\Omega$ the Finsler structre induced by the action of $\GO$ and this gauge norm: define